 MBA program named to Princeton Review’s Best Business Schools

-Lamar University has been recognized by Princeton Review’s “Best 296 Business Schools: 2013 Edition” for its exceptional MBA program in the College of Business.
-Of the 296 business schools, 280 were from the U.S. and 16 were international.
+Lamar University has been recognized by Princeton Review’s “Best 295 Business Schools: 2014 Edition” for its exceptional MBA program in the College of Business.
+Of the 295 business schools recognized, 280 are in the U.S. and 15 are international.

-“Our MBA program is shockingly affordable, and also very diverse and very engaging” said Dyson.
+“Our MBA program is very affordable, and also exceptionally diverse and engaging” said Dyson.
 “Our enrollment is doing well right now.
 We are at about 70 percent domestic and 30 percent international students.
 The competitive MBA admission requirements help us ensure that we get the right people in the program.”

 Princeton Review, an American-based standardized test preparation and admissions consulting company, selects business schools based on institutional data collected and their academic programs.
 The school rankings are derived from an 80-question survey given to students attending the schools and take into account how those students rate their experiences with the institution, MBA program, campus life, student body, and faculty.